-Wilfred Frost is co-anchor of CNBC's "Worldwide Exchange" (M-F, 3PM-5PM ET), which broadcasts from Post 9 on the floor of the New York Stock Exchange.
+Wilfred Frost is co-anchor of CNBC's "Closing Bell" (M-F, 3PM-5PM ET), which broadcasts from Post 9 on the floor of the New York Stock Exchange.
 Frost also covers banking and finance for the network's Business Day programming.

 Frost joined CNBC in 2014 as co-anchor of "Worldwide Exchange" in London and moved to the U.S. when the program began broadcasting from CNBC Global Headquarters in 2015.

 Frost graduated from Oxford University with a degree in Politics, Philosophy & Economics and worked for five years as a fund manager with Newton Investment Management in the City of London before opting to pursue a full-time career in journalism.
 Frost manages a TV production firm and completed a number of on-screen assignments for broadcast networks including ITV and CNN.
 He also founded The Miles Frost Fund, which works to raise awareness and funds for inherited heart conditions.

 Follow Wilfred Frost on Twitter @WilfredFrost.